-The Fosdinovo castle was originally built in the late 12th century by the Nobles of the village to defend themselves from the invaders.
-On 1340 they sold it to the Malaspina Family that enlarged and beautified the castle during the next centuries.
+The castle of Fosdinovo was originally built in the late 12th century by the Nobles of the village to defend themselves from the invaders.
+In 1340 they sold it to the Malaspina Family that enlarged and beautified the castle during the next centuries.
 Today, the Marchesi Torrigiani-Malaspina owns the ancient manor.

 The structure of Malaspina Fosdinovo castle

-You can explore the Malaspina di Fosdinovo castle only taking a guided tour.
-In wintertime, the visit is possible during the weekend (Saturdays and Sundays), while in summer every day, excepting Tuesday.
+You can explore the Malaspina di Fosdinovo castle only by taking a guided tour.
+In wintertime, the visit is possible during the weekend, on Saturdays and Sundays, while in summer every day, except Tuesday.

-The thing I loved the most was reaching the walking path up on the roof.
-The 360° view is amazing with all the surrounding mountains, valleys, the coast and the sea line with the Elba and Corsica Islands.
+The thing I loved the most is to reach the walking path up on the roof.
+The 360° view is amazing with all the surrounding mountains, valleys, the coast, and the sea line with the Elba and Corsica Islands.

-The legend says that during 1306 also the Great Poet Dante Alighieri, a dear friend of Malaspina Family, visited the castle.
+The legend says that during 1306 also the Great Poet Dante Alighieri, a dear friend of the Malaspina Family, visited the castle.
 He spent few days at the Fosdinovo castle during his exile.
-You can have a look of Dante’s Chamber while visiting the manor.
+You can have a look at Dante’s Chamber while visiting the manor.

 The ghost of Bianca Maria and the marquise with a heart of stone

 The castle is rich in stories about its inhabitants.
-During the visit of the Fosdinovo castle you will also listen to the odd and dreadful stories of the Malaspina who lived there.
-My favourites were the one of the young Bianca Maria and that of the Marquise Pallavicini Malaspina.
+During the visit to the Fosdinovo castle, you will also listen to the odd and dreadful stories of the Malaspina who lived there.
+My favorites are the ones of the young lady Bianca Maria and the Marquise Pallavicini Malaspina.

 The young Bianca Maria Malaspina

-Bianca Maria, was the beautiful daughter of Jacopo Malaspina.
-Unfortunately she came to a bad end.
+Bianca Maria was the beautiful daughter of Jacopo Malaspina.
+Unfortunately, she came to a bad end.
 Her fault was to fall in love with a peasant.
 Her father, first of all, shut her in a prison cell with nothing to eat.
-Then in a convent, but this didn’t stop the lovers meeting again.
-At last Jacopo decided to silence the story walling his daughter up alone in a small and dark room down the castle.
+Then in a convent.
+But this didn’t stop the two lovers from meeting again.
+At last, Jacopo decided to silence the story walling his daughter up alone in a small and dark room down the castle.

 The Marquise Cristina Pallavicini Malaspina

-During the 17th century, the bedrooms of the castle, also hosted the marquise Cristina Pallavicini Malaspina.
+During the 17th century, the bedrooms of the castle also hosted the marquise Cristina Pallavicini Malaspina.
 She was considered a fascinating but heartless woman.
-Legend says that during her life, she had many many young lovers.
+Legend says that during her life, she had dozens of young lovers.
 After one-night stands with them, she used to tie them up and push them down the trapdoor that you can still see in the middle of her bedchamber.